putitsimply/christian-bible-explained/2-john.md

 ### Who it is written to

 The letter is addressed to “the chosen lady and her children.”
 Some people think this means a real woman and her family.
-Others think it is a picture name for a local church community and its members.
+Others think it is a picture name for a local church[^gl-church] community and its members.
 Either way, the message is aimed at a group of believers who are trying to follow Jesus.

 ### What happens in the letter